Find Grad Schools

 10 Yearly Graduations

 The 10th most popular school in the country for homeland security majors who are seeking their graduate certificate is Angelo State University.
-Each year, around 10,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,495 per year, while in-state graduate students, on average, pay $4,181 per year.
-The homeland security program at Angelo State University awarded 10 graduate certificates during the 2020-2021 school year.
-About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 10 people received their graduate certificate in homeland security from Angelo State.

 #10